RafaeNoor/Machine-Learning/BackProp NN/ReadMe.md

 The images are grayscaled and resized to a 32x32 square.
 Then a dictionary is created and saved into a pkl file.
 The network.py file loads the dictionary and uses it to train the network.

+Running the imageProcess.py file in the same directory as the folder containing the data set, will create the required pkl file.